arduino/nina-fw/README.md

 1. Clone **v3.0** of the IDF: `git clone --branch v3.0 --recursive https://github.com/espressif/esp-idf.git`
 1. Set the `IDF_PATH` environment variable: `export IDF_PATH=<path/to/idf>`
 1. Run `make` to build the firmware (in the directory of this read me)
-1. Load the `WiFi1010FirmwareUpdater` example sketch on to the board
+1. Load the `WiFiNINAFirmwareUpdater` example sketch on to the board
 1. Use `esptool` to flash the compiled firmware

 ## License